grafana/k6-operator/docs/troublehooting.md

 If `Stage` is equal to `error` then it definitely makes sense to check the logs of k6-operator.

-Conditions can be used as a source of info as well, but it is a more advanced troubleshooting option that should be used if previous suggestions are insufficient.Note, that conditions that start with `Cloud` prefix matter only in the setting of k6 Cloud test runs, i.e. cloud output and PLZ test runs.
+Conditions can be used as a source of info as well, but it is a more advanced troubleshooting option that should be used if previous suggestions are insufficient.
+Note, that conditions that start with `Cloud` prefix matter only in the setting of k6 Cloud test runs, i.e. cloud output and PLZ test runs.

 ### `PrivateLoadZone` deployment